ayourtch/vpp-api-transport/README.md

 ## Option 1 - your local development VPP tree at arbitrary location

 Define the environment variable *VPP_LIB_DIR* to point to the folder where the file *libvppapiclient.so* is located.
+You might also have to set the *LD_LIBRARY_PATH* to the same location as well.

 ## Option 2 - VPP client from packagecloud.io: